emilythestrangee/myDFIR_SOC/Day 04 - Kibana Setup Tutorial.md

 ## Step 6 — Access Kibana Web Interface

-Before opening the browser, allow traffic to port 5601:
+Before opening the browser, allow traffic to port 5601.
+We need to allow access from our public IP to that port, since we previously made it possible just for port 22 to be granted access.
+Head back to Compute →Click on your instance → settings → firewall → manage:

 `ufw allow 5601`